MasterZydra/DocumentMover/README.md

 [Rule.rule_name]
 Selector=file_starts_with # Regex
-Destination=dest_name # Must match with a existing destination Subfolder=subfolder/in/destination/folder # Optional - Default value is ''
+Destination=dest_name # Must match with a existing destination - Is optional if DefaultDestination is set Subfolder=subfolder/in/destination/folder # Optional - Default value is ''
 Operation=delete # Optional - Default value is 'move'.
 Other options: 'copy', 'delete'